 Shifting production to lower carbon cement is essential

-Ash Grove South announced in 2021 a 100% shift to producing portland-limestone cement, reducing emissions up to 10%.
+Ash Grove South, a CRH Company, announced in 2021 a 100% shift to producing portland-limestone cement, reducing emissions up to 10%.

 Curbing energy demand